Cat Essentials

 MAINTENANCE

 Dishes – Choose bowls that are easy to clean and hard to knock over.
-Ceramic, glass or stainless steel work best, especially for moist foods, as plastic dishes tend to trap odours.
-Cats have very sensitive whiskers and do not like putting their face into a bowl; a wider bowl may be necessary.
+Ceramic or stainless-steel work best, especially for moist foods, as plastic dishes tend to trap odours.
+Cats have very sensitive whiskers and may not like putting their face in a bowl.
+If that is the case, a wider bowl may be necessary.

-Oral Care – Periodontal disease (infections of the structures around teeth) is the most common clinical condition occurring in adult cats & dogs, with 80% showing signs by 5 years of age.
-Symptoms could include red & swollen gums, bad breath, pain & tooth loss.
-The best defense to maintain oral health is to brush your cat's teeth using a pet specific toothbrush & toothpaste.
+Oral Care – Periodontal disease (infections of the structures around teeth) is the most common clinical condition occurring in adult cats and dogs, with 80% showing signs by 5 years of age.
+Symptoms could include red & swollen gums, bad breath, pain, and tooth loss.
+The best defense to maintain oral health is to brush your cat's teeth using a pet-specific toothbrush and toothpaste.
 Rinses complement brushing by ensuring the whole mouth receives attention.
-Because cats can't rinse and spit, an easy to use drinking water additive is the ideal choice.
-Gels & foams can also be used.
-Specialized dental cat food and dental treats are also available, that can help clean teeth through chewing action.
+Because cats can't rinse and spit, an easy-to-use drinking water additive is the ideal choice.
+Gels and foams can also be used.
+Specialized dental cat food and dental treats are also available, which help clean teeth through chewing action.

-Litter Box and Litter– The litter box should be big enough to accommodate the size of your cat when full-grown.
-Most people find it easier having two cat boxes available, placing one on the main floor and the other in the basement or other area their cat frequents often.
-If you have more than one cat, multiple litter boxes are a necessity since many cats do not like to use the same litter box.
+Litter Box and Litter – The litter box should be big enough to accommodate the size of your cat when full-grown.
+Ideally there should be one litter box on each floor of the home.
+If you have more than one cat, multiple litter boxes will be a necessity as many cats do not like to use the same litter box.

-Clay litter is generally better accepted by kittens.
-You may want to gradually change this litter to a clumping (which is easier to sift through) at around 3-6 months.
-Try to keep your cat on the litter she is presently used to, as some don't like certain types, and changing litter when also changing homes could result in her not using the litter box.
+A non-clumping litter is generally better accepted by kittens.
+At around 3-6 months you could gradually transition to a clumping litter.
+When you first bring your new companion home, keep them on the same litter that they are currently using, as changing litter when also changing homes could result in them not using the litter box.

-Litter-Scoop – This is necessary for spot cleaning, to keep litter fresh and it also makes for fewer pan changes.
+Litter-Scoop – This is necessary for spot cleaning, to keep litter fresh, and to make fewer pan changes.
 Litter pan liners are also handy to use, and make dumping and cleaning your cat box more convenient.
-(Expectant mothers should not clean litter pans.
+(Those who are pregnant should not clean litter pans.
 Ask your doctor for more details).

 Cleanliness and Safety